-(3) Assets and Liabilities Held for Sale
+(3) Sale of MRI Assets

-In December, 2016, the Company entered into an Asset Purchase Agreement with Invivo Corporation.
+In December 2016, the Company entered into an Asset Purchase Agreement with Invivo Corporation.
 In accordance with the agreement, the Company sold to Invivo all right, title and interest to certain intellectual property relating to the Company's VersaVue Software and DynaCAD product and related assets for \$3.2 million.
-The Company closed the transaction in January 2017 less a holdback reserve of \$350,000 for a net of approximately \$2.9 million.
+The Company closed the transaction on January 30, 2017 less a holdback reserve of \$350,000 for a net of approximately \$2.9 million.
+The holdback reserve of \$350,000 has been recorded as an asset in other assets and will be paid to the Company within eighteen months from the closing date, less any amounts, if any, due and payable or reserved under the indemnification provisions in the Asset Purchase agreement.